aluo-x/daam-i2i/README.md

   plt.imshow(heatmap)
   ```

-- Contour based here.
+- **Contour-based:**.
 The image height and width can be different from the latent height and width.
-Enter contour and attention map will be generated for that contour containing pixels.
+Enter contour and attention map will be generated for that contour containing pixels i.e. if you have a contour for the generated image (say 512 x 512) then the contour lines will be on this bigger image and not on the latent image.
+While calling make sure to pass the image size as shown below.
   ```python
   # Example
   # Compute heatmap for inner pixels for contour boundary specified